empathyco/x/packages/x-adapter/README.md

 ```

 Additionally, you can also overwrite your adapter's endpoint definition using the
 `RequestOptions.endpoint` parameter in the function call.
-Take in account that your `responseMapper`
+Take into account that your `responseMapper`
 definition should be agnostic enough to support the change:

 ```ts